 - 5.13 An ELN has some natural monopoly like characteristics primarily attributable to two key factors.
 Firstly, there is the essential infrastructure like nature of the financial payment and settlement services which require extensive financial sector collaboration and investment to develop.
 It likely has sufficient capacity to process all transactions requiring associated financial settlement with little or no benefit to justify the costs of duplication. - 5.14 Secondly, since an ELN has strong positive network effects, multiple ELNs fragment the network and reduce the value to subscribers who can only transact with a subset of other subscribers who are on the same network.
-Absent other factors, this tends to drive subscribers to the largest network. - 5.15 The implicit recognition of these factors is arguably why, after extensive industry consultation that included financial institutions, land registries, revenue offices and practitioners, the IGA intention was to create a single national system.
-This contrasts with the multiple networks provided for in the ECNL. - 5.16 We also note that while the bundled nature of the regulated ELN structure greatly simplifies many important elements including risk management and liability allocation, it fundamentally limits competition to a small number of entities capable of providing or procuring the complete set of services. - 5.17 The current regulatory framework likely encourages inefficient duplication of essential infrastructure services that can be complex and costly to develop eg financial payment and settlement services.
+Absent other factors, this tends to drive subscribers to the largest network. - 5.15 The implicit recognition of these factors is arguably why, after extensive industry consultation that included financial institutions, land registries, revenue offices and practitioners, the IGA intention was to create a single national system. - 5.16 This contrasts with the multiple networks provided for in the ECNL.
+The Regulatory Impact Statement for the ECNL included the following: - National E-Conveyancing Development Limited (NECDL), a company established by the New South Wales, Victoria, Queensland and Western Australian governments, is expected to become the first ELNO once the ECNL is in place.
+However, the legal framework does not preclude other organisations from applying to become an ELNO. - Should other ELNOs be approved in the future, interoperability may need to be provided for in the operating requirements. - 5.17 We also note that while the bundled nature of the regulated ELN structure greatly simplifies many important elements including risk management and liability allocation, it fundamentally limits competition to a small number of entities capable of providing or procuring the complete set of services. - 5.18 The current regulatory framework likely encourages inefficient duplication of essential infrastructure services that can be complex and costly to develop eg financial payment and settlement services.
 We observe that each of the Category One or Two ELNOs have declared an intention to build their own financial payment and settlement infrastructure.
 In addition, the need to connect to ten regulated functions (registries and revenue offices) creates complexity for the regulators.
-This is inefficient duplication that is difficult to manage effectively. - 5.18 The bundling of services hampers competition in the supply of more contestable subscriber facing components eg user interfaces, registration, digital signatures.
+This is inefficient duplication that is difficult to manage effectively. - 5.19 The bundling of services hampers competition in the supply of more contestable subscriber facing components eg user interfaces, registration, digital signatures.